pfsense/docs/source/development/updating-pfsense-code-between-snapshots.rst

 # pfSsh.php playback gitsync master

-The “master” part of the command tells the gitsync process to grab the code for the “master” branch, a.k.a.
+The "master" part of the command tells the gitsync process to grab the code for the "master" branch, a.k.a.
 HEAD, which as of this writing is the development code for 2.3.
 That can be replaced with RELENG\_2\_2 for 2.2.x.